wangyan100/springbootexamples/spring-boot-k8s/readme.md

 #### Push docker image (wangyan100/springbootelastic) to docker hub

-- create wangyan100/springbootelastic as repository at [docker hub](https://hub.docker.com/) website, of course you need register an account at docker hub website, if you dont have one
+- create wangyan100/springbootelastic as repository at docker hub website, of course, you need register an account at docker hub website if you don't have one
 - docker login

 - enter docker hub's username and password